 When connected, there is an actual electrical connection between the wires of the plug and the jack, which allows for signal flow.
 This is why it’s crucial to have wiring standards (pin 1 of the plug connects to pin 1 of the jack, the tip of the plug connects to the tip of the jack, and so on).

 Signal Flow From Microphone Plugs To Microphone Jacks

 Microphones react to sound waves and output electrical audio signals (AC voltages) through their output plugs (male XLR, phone, or other connectors).
 We say that signal flows out of a microphone.
 In other words, signals flow from the mic plug to a connected mic jack (often an XLR cable or a mic input phone jack).

 When connecting a professional microphone with an XLR output to a microphone preamplifier, the signal flows from the microphone to the preamp via an XLR cable.
 In terms of passing through connections, the mic signal flow from the microphone plug (male) to the XLR cable jack (female) and then from the XLR cable plug (male) to the mic preamp input jack (female).

-Note that with microphones, the XLR plug (male connector) always sends signal to its connected XLR jack (female connector).
-This is how connections are designed, though it is possible to alter this with adapters in special circumstances.
+Note that, with microphones, the XLR plug (male connector) always sends signal to its connected XLR jack (female connector).
+This is how connections are designed, though it is possible to alter this design with adapters in special circumstances.